 Sometimes I feel bad about how little I make time for reading.
 I love books, I always have.
-I love getting lost in a novel, reading about people’s adventures and memoirs, I love biographies of politicians and mildly famous people (but especially biographies of random people that I’ve never heard of).
+I love getting lost in a novel, reading about people’s adventures and memoirs, I love travel books of all kinds, I love biographies of politicians and mildly famous people (but especially biographies of random people that I’ve never heard of).
 I even like the odd how-to business or writing books.

 Before I moved to Mexico two and a half years ago, I used to attempt those book challenges.
 I pushed myself to read a book a week, although I often failed at these, it still felt like I was reading a lot.

 Then I started my blog and I wanted to spend more time writing, more time crafting my own words and reading became something I did on airplanes and beaches.